 Orchid Garden Hotel is just a few metres away from the Stadium Negara Hassanal Bolkiah.
 The hotel was a bit outdated and the Sauna was closed for maintenance starting from yesterday!
 Mike was so disappointed and decided to have a swim instead.

-It wasn’t a big pool and although it’s an outdoor swimming pool, the sun barely reaches it so the water was a bit cold.
-While waiting for Mike, I read my book at the swimming pool chaise lounge.
+It wasn’t a big pool and although it’s an outdoor swimming pool, the sun barely reached it so the water was a bit cold.
+While waiting for Mike, I read my book in the swimming pool chaise lounge.

 We asked the hotel to call a taxi for us, and within five minutes, a Chinese lady showed up driving an MPV.
 She was chatty and friendly.
 We asked her about driving in Brunei, and she told us that there’s no traffic jam at all.
 That’s why she loves her part-time job as a driver.
 She also said that all the shops here closed every Friday from 12 to 2 pm for the prayer.

 We asked her what she does during her free time, and she told us that she has a busy life.
-We were intrigued and asked further, and she said: “I’m busy catching up with all the drama on TV”. 🤣🤣 She also told us about her children that they were all graduated from the university in the UK (Government paid for it).
+We were intrigued and asked further, and she said: “I’m busy catching up with all the drama on TV”. 🤣🤣 She also told us about her children they all graduated from university in the UK (the Government paid for it).
 Now they work at the local university as a lecturer.
 She dropped us at the Mall in Gadong and we paid $15 for the taxi fare.
-We also arranged for a pick up at 7 pm.
+We also arranged for a pick-up at 7 pm.

 I have never seen a mall without any Christmas decorations in my whole life, this was my first time experiencing a dull celebration.
-What do I expect travelling to a Muslim country right?
+What do I expect to travel to a Muslim country right?

 The Malls